Prateek-P1/Bookshelf.js/README.md

 Database: MongoDB

-Installation & Setup ⚙️
+# Installation & Setup ⚙️

-1. Clone the Repository
+## 1. Clone the Repository

 git clone https://github.com/yourusername/Bookshelf.js.git
 cd Bookshelf.js

-2. Install Dependencies
+## 2. Install Dependencies

-# Install backend dependencies
+### Install login/authentication dependencies
-cd server
 npm install

-# Install frontend dependencies
+### Install backend dependencies
-cd ../client
+cd backend
 npm install

-3. Setup Environment Variables

-Create a .env file in the server directory with the following:

-MONGO_URI=your_mongodb_connection_string
-JWT_SECRET=your_jwt_secret
-PORT=5000

-4. Run the Application
+## 3. Run the Application

-# Start the backend server
+### Start the Bookshelf app
-cd server
+cd Bookshelf.js
 npm start

-# Start the frontend
+(the app will start on http://localhost:3000/)

+### For login and authentication
-cd ../client
+cd backend
-npm start
+node index.js
+(the login and 'about' landing page will start on http://localhost:4000/) (this is optional, and you can use the app without needing to signup or login)

 The app will be running on http://localhost:3000/ 🎉